Authorization

 View Restify

-Since we are now aware of how Restify boot itself, let's see how to guard it.
+Since we are now aware of how Restify boots itself, let's see how to guard it.

-Let's take a closer look to the package global gate:
+Let's take a closer look at the package's global gate:

 // app/Providers/RestifyServiceProvider.php